 To get the best possible outcome you’ll need to show lenders evidence of your earnings for at least the last six months.
 However, they might ask for two or three years’ worth.
 This can be difficult if you’ve just started working as a contractor, but you still have options.

 Specialist mortgage brokers can help you to find a contractor-friendly lender to get approved for a mortgage, based on the terms in your current contract or day-rate.

 Mortgage lenders will also look at other affordability criteria such as how much deposit you have, any existing financial commitments (including debt repayments and fixed outgoings) and your credit history.
 They look at this criteria with employed and freelance applicants too.

-To find out your options and get advice on how much you’ll be able to borrow, start an enquiry, and get matched to one of our specialist brokers.
+To find out your options and get advice on how much you’ll be able to borrow, start an enquiry.

 How much deposit you’ll need to put down will depend on your individual situation, and will vary between mortgage lenders.
 But remember, the more money you put down as your deposit, the more of the property you’ll own right away, and the smaller your mortgage needs to be.

 Mortgage lenders have their own criteria to work out how much of a risk it would be to lend money to you.
 But it’s not that different for a contractor than those employed full-time.
 Most lenders will ask for a minimum 10% deposit for a typical residential mortgage.